 I. To evaluate progression-free survival (PFS) at 6 months (PFS6).

 II.
 To evaluate overall survival (OS).

 III.
 To evaluate toxicities associate with the combination treatment.

 I. To evaluate molecular markers for pharmacodynamic pathways associated with response.

 II.
 To evaluate ORR and PFS6 using immune specific disease assessment criteria.

-Patients receives cabozantinib orally (PO) daily on days 1-21 and pembrolizumab intravenously (IV) over 30 minutes on day 1.
+Patients receives cabozantinib orally (PO) daily (followed by every other day as needed for tolerability) on days 1-21 and pembrolizumab intravenously (IV) over 30 minutes on day 1.
 Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.
 Treatment may continue beyond initial radiographic or clinical disease progression as long as the patient is deriving clinical benefit per physician discretion.